 The risk of silent gallstones causing a gallbladder attack is about 1% per year.

 A study in the New England Journal of Medicine compared the mortality rate from emergency surgery performed for obstructing gallstones with the mortality rate from routine, scheduled gallbladder surgery and concluded that the latter gallbladder surgery is actually more dangerous.
 They advised that "silent" gallstones should not be subjected to surgery but left alone.

 "We conclude that innocent gallstones are not a myth, and that in some populations the majority of silent gallstones are inconsequential.
 We believe that routine prophylactic operation for silent gallstone disease, at least in white American men, is neither necessary nor advisable."2.

-HOW DO YOU GET GALLSTONES - some less known causes of gallstones
+HOW DO YOU GET GALLSTONES?
+There are common as well as some less known causes of gallstones.

-One can't do too much about the first four:
+One can't do too much about these first four:

 - Over age 40 and increase in risk as one ages

 - Female especially those who have had children